Rockwell B-1 Lancer: Overview

-The B-1 has a blended wing body configuration, with variable-sweep wing, four turbofan engines, triangular ride-control fins and cruciform tail.
+The B-1 has a blended wing body configuration, with variable-sweep wings, four turbofan engines, triangular ride-control fins and a cruciform tail.
 The wings can sweep from 15 degrees to 67.5 degrees (full forward to full sweep).
 Forward-swept wing settings are used for takeoff, landings and high-altitude economical cruise.
 Aft-swept wing settings are used in high subsonic and supersonic flight.
 The B-1's variable-sweep wings and thrust-to-weight ratio provide it with improved takeoff performance, allowing it to use shorter runways than previous bombers.
 The length of the aircraft presented a flexing problem due to air turbulence at low altitude.
 To alleviate this, Rockwell included small triangular fin control surfaces or vanes near the nose on the B-1.
 The B-1's Structural Mode Control System moves the vanes, and lower rudder, to counteract the effects of turbulence and smooth out the ride.

-Unlike the B-1A, the B-1B cannot reach Mach 2+ speeds; its maximum speed is Mach 1.25 (about 950 mph or 1,530 km/h at altitude), but its low-level speed increased to Mach 0.92 (700 mph, 1,130 km/h).
+Unlike the B-1A, the B-1B cannot reach Mach 2+ speeds; its maximum speed is Mach 1.25 (about 825 mph or 1,325 km/h at altitude), but its low-level speed increased to Mach 0.92 (700 mph, 1,130 km/h).
 The speed of the current version of the aircraft is limited by the need to avoid damage to its structure and air intakes.
 To help lower its radar cross-section, the B-1B uses serpentine air intake ducts (see S-duct) and fixed intake ramps, which limit its speed compared to the B-1A.
 Vanes in the intake ducts serve to deflect and shield radar returns from the highly reflective engine compressor blades.

 The B-1A's engine was modified slightly to produce the GE F101-102 for the B-1B, with an emphasis on durability, and increased efficiency.
 The core from this engine was subsequently used in several other engines, including the GE F110 used in the F-14 Tomcat, F-15K/SG variants and later versions of the General Dynamics F-16 Fighting Falcon.
 It is also the basis for the non-afterburning GE F118 used in the B-2 Spirit and the U-2S.
 The F101 engine core is also used in the CFM56 civil engine.

 The nose-gear door is the location for ground-crew control of the auxiliary power unit (APU) which can be used during a scramble for quick-starting the APU.